 Respecting response windows

 After sending your negotiation email, give the employer appropriate time to respond.
-In my experience, most hiring managers will get back to you within 2-3 business days.
+Most hiring managers will get back to you within 2-3 business days – if the back-and-forth during interviews has been fast, adjust that expectation down.
 If you haven’t heard back after that timeframe, a polite follow-up is appropriate.

 Remember that your timing strategy extends beyond just the initial negotiation email.
 The entire process—from receiving the offer to accepting the final terms—should follow a deliberate rhythm that demonstrates professionalism while maintaining momentum.